socketry/async/guides/asynchronous-tasks/readme.md

 ## Starting A Task

-At any point in your program, you can start the reactor and a root task using the {ruby Kernel::Async} method:
+At any point in your program, you can start a reactor and a root task using the {ruby Kernel::Async} method:

 ```ruby
 Async do